waynodiablo/Oystercard/pills/sinatra_1.md

 Exercises
 --------

-* Try recreating this app without referring to the pill
+* :running_shirt_with_sash: Try recreating this app without referring to the pill
 * Try recreating this app but with a different image and generating a different sort of text rather than a greeting, e.g. answering a simple question that ruby can answer, like is this string a number?

 Resources